julien-deoux/lab-explorer/README.md

 # lab-explorer
-My attempt at building a 2D game engine from scratch
+An attempt at building a 2D metroid-like game engine from scratch

 ## Target features
 * Hardware accelerated rendering with OpenGL